exasol/virtual-schema-common-lua/doc/system_requirements.md

 ##### Dispatching Set-Properties Requests
 `req~dispatching-set-properties-requests~1`

-VSCL dispatches request to change the Virtual Schema properties to the Virtual Schema adapter.
+VSCL dispatches request to change the Virtual Schema properties to the Virtual Schema adapter with old and new properties as parameters.

 Covers: